liamc1994/docs/docs/dj-Beta-FAQ.md

 ## Known issues

-[block:callout]
-{
-  "type": "info",
-  "body": "This is a list of known issues in the system, at times it may appear out of date.
-The individual GitHub projects also have a detailed list."
+> This is a list of known issues in the system, at times it may appear out of date.
+The individual GitHub projects also have a detailed list.
-}
-[/block]
 * ~~Audio drift on streams.~~
 * Incorrect frames in front of a small percentage of crossfades.
 * Clocks wont save if incorrectly configured (error messages not yet built in).